MichelledKGit/Michelle_PhD_Chap2/README.md

 # Michelle_PhD_Chap2
 All code used in the toy example for Hospital Accessibility Catchment Areas as a Fuzzy Lattice Data Structure

+Main code is provided in the jupyter notebook file named Python Code for chap 2 fuzzy lattice data structure.ipynb and all supporting documents are provided as a pipe delimited txt files.